-The mass of the $\tau^\pm$ leptons, whose mass is m($\tau^\pm$) = 1776.99\,MeV/c$^2$ = 16.8182\,m($\mu^\pm$) or 1.8939\,m(p), follows from the most frequent leptonic decay of the D$^\pm_s$\,mesons, D$^\pm_s \rightarrow \tau^\pm + \nu_\tau(\bar{\nu}_\tau)$ (6.4\%).
+The mass of the $\tau^\pm$ lepton, also referred to as the tauon, whose mass is m($\tau^\pm$) = 1776.82\,MeV/c$^2$ = 16.8166\,m($\mu^\pm$) or 1.8937\,m(p), follows from the most frequent leptonic decay of the D$^\pm_s$\,mesons, D$^\pm_s \rightarrow \tau^\pm + \nu_\tau(\bar{\nu}_\tau)$ (5.54\%).
 It can be shown readily that the oscillation energies of the lattices in D$^\pm_s$ and in $\tau^\pm$ are the same.
-From that follows that the energy in the rest mass of the $\tau^\pm$ leptons is the sum of the oscillation energy in the $\tau$ lattice plus the sum of the energy of the rest masses of all neutrinos and antineutrinos in the $\tau$ lattice, just as with the $\mu^\pm$\,mesons.
+From that follows that the energy in the mass of the $\tau^\pm$ lepton is the sum of the oscillation energy in the $\tau$ lattice plus the energy in the sum of the masses of all neutrinos and antineutrinos in the $\tau$ lattice, just as with the muon.
 We will skip the details.
-The tau leptons are not point particles either.